Understanding Interest: Things to Know

 A simple way to understand interest is to look at something called “simple interest.”
 Although your investments and debts are more than likely calculated using different methods, simple interest can help us understand what interest is and how it works.
 Simple interest (I) is calculated by multiplying Principal (P) times the percentage rate (R) times the number of time (T) periods.
-Maybe a better way to say it would be that the total amount of interest that you actually pay depends on how much “principle” you borrow (or lend), the rate being charged, and the length of time to repay the debt.
+A better way to say it would be that the total amount of interest you pay depends on how much “principle” you borrow (or lend), the rate being charged, and the length of time to repay the debt.

 Compound Interest: Compound interest is interest earned on top of the original amount and the cost of borrowing the funds.
 Let’s say that you have a rate of 1% APY.
 You started out investing $100.
 You would earn interest totaling about $1.00 over the year.
 You would then have $101.00.
 Now, if you keep ALL that money invested for another year (including the interest earned in the first year), the following year, you would have earned $1.01.
 Now your total is $102.01.
 This compounds each year.
 Essentially, you will earn just a little more each year because the interest earned in the prior year now becomes a part of the principle.

 APR: This stands for “Annual Percentage Rate.”
 APR shows you how much interest you’re PAYING annually for a loan or revolving credit.